aametwally/Analyze-Java-Apps/README.md

 ```

-Then the program should ask you to enter the absolute path of the udb database file of the two versions. that you wish to calculate the halstead complexity measures for.
+Then the program should ask you to enter the absolute path of the udb database file of the two versions.

+### Need to Edit from here

+that you wish to calculate the halstead complexity measures for.
 Once you provide a valid directory absolute path, the program should return the 8 metrics of healsted complexity measures.